adamspd/adamspd/README.md

 - 👋 Hi, I’m @adamspd
 - 👀 I’m interested in Web Development, Software Development, scripting and hacking
-- 🌱 I’m currently learning Docker (DevOps) and Django
+- 🌱 I’m currently learning DevOps methods, Django and Angular.
 - 💞️ I’m looking to collaborate on Django
 - 📫 How to reach me : adamspd.developer@gmail.com